 Amazing that this natural place is only a few minutes away from Colombia's 2nd largest city by cable car.

-Bizarre aquatic life in the lake at Piedras Blancas Park
+Aquatic life in the lake at Piedras Blancas Park

 Eat Bandeja Paisa